niko17x/shopping-cart/README.md

         • AddToCartButton.js => Button rendered in every 'ProductCard.js' component & in 'DetailedItemPage.js'.
         - Clicking on this component renders the specific item count in cart.

+# Logic:
+*** Note: Primary objective for this project => React testing and routing!!!

+# Todo's:
+  •• ShoppingPage.js :
+    • Clicking on Add to Cart button:
+      [] Adds the product to the cart.
+      [] Add a 'red dot' design on the cart to indicate item being added to cart.
+    • Clicking on the shopping cart in the navbar:
+      [] Opens modal on the right side.
+    • What happens inside the 'cart modal':
+      [] Displays all items that have been added to cart.
+      [] Each item can be edited by:
+        - Removing/deleting items.
+        - Incrementing/decrementing item quantity.
+      [] 'X' to close the modal.